Turkey convicts former pro-Kurdish party officials over 2014 Kobani protests | Law-Order

 Turkey convicts former pro-Kurdish party officials over 2014 Kobani protests

 Another pro-Kurdish party leader, Figen Yuksekdag, was sentenced to just over 30 years in jail.
-The verdict was likely to fuel political tensions in Turkey around their Peoples' Democratic Party (HDP), which could be ordered to shut down in a separate court case and has been succeeded in parliament by another pro-Kurdish party.
+The verdict was likely to fuel political tensions in Turkey around their Peoples' Democratic Party (HDP), which could be ordered to shut down in a separate court case and has been succeeded in parliament by another pro-Kurdish party, DEM Party.

 A Turkish court sentenced former pro-Kurdish party leader Selahattin Demirtas to more than 40 years in jail on Thursday for instigating protests in 2014 triggered by an Islamic State attack on the Syrian Kurdish town of Kobani.
 Another pro-Kurdish party leader, Figen Yuksekdag, was sentenced to just over 30 years in jail.